pedramcode/RHTTP/README.md

 ## Interfaces

-Here is a list of available and trusted interfaces for services to communicate with RHTTP service:
+Here is a list of available and trusted interfaces for services to communicate with RHTTP server:
 * [NodeJS interface (NPM)](https://www.npmjs.com/package/rhttp_node)

 ## Requirements